SHAP Values for TimeGPT and TimeGEN

 ), day-ahead forecasts of load (Exogenous1

-), and wind generation (Exogenous2
+), and electricity generation (Exogenous2

 ).
 It also includes one-hot encoding to indicate whether a specific date is a specific day of the week.
 Eg.: Monday (day_0 = 1